johoule/pygame-platformer/README.md

 - Give points for completing a level
 - Create invincibility (star) power-up
 - Create a power-up which increases the max hearts a player can have.
+- Track coins separately from the score.
+(They can still be worth points.)
+Give an extra live when a number of coins is earned.
+Reset the coins after a life is given.
 - Invent your own custom power-up.
 - Invent a "power-up" which has a negative consequence on a player other than reducing hearts or lives.
 - Display lives with a character icon x number of lives.